-Prepared to witness a series of rooms and artifacts from the Republic of Vietnam once you stepped inside the building.
-There are 3 floors, a basement, and other war remnants lying around the palace to provide you with everything you may find interesting about the city former government such as The Presidential Office and The First Lady’s Reception Room.
+Prepare to witness a series of rooms and artifacts from the Republic of Vietnam once you step inside the building.
+There are 3 floors, a basement, and other war remnants around the palace to provide you with everything you may find interesting about the city’s former government, such as The Presidential Office and The First Lady’s Reception Room.

 Located in the heart of the city at 135 Nam Ky Khoi Nghia, District 1, the building is easy to spot.
-Entrance fee for adults is VND 40,000/person.
+The entrance fee for adults is VND 40,000/person.

 There are lots of artifacts to see and learn

-There are 3 exhibition areas in total: the ground floor, first floor, and second floor, so you can spend a good 1.5 to 2 hours here, strolling around and looking at the tanks, planes, weapons, haunting photographs that speak the spirits of Vietnamese people at wars.
-Besides, there are temporary exhibitions being held occasionally, so check that out to plan your trip accordingly.
+There are 3 exhibition areas in total: the ground floor, first floor, and second floor, so you can spend a good 1.5 to 2 hours here, strolling around and looking at the tanks, planes, weapons, and haunting photographs that speak the spirits of Vietnamese people at war.
+Besides, temporary exhibitions are being held occasionally, so check that out to plan your trip accordingly.

 It’s okay to dress casually when you visit the museum at 28 Vo Van Tan, District 3.
 The museum opens all year round.
 The entrance fee is VND 40,000/person.

-Historical sights in Ho Chi Minh city are not all about the wars.
-There are aspects of everyday Vietnam in the 20th century that are reflected in some old buildings, such as this Opium Factory on Hai Ba Trung Street.
+Historical sights in Ho Chi Minh City are not all about the wars.
+There are aspects of everyday Vietnam in the 20th century that are reflected in some old buildings, such as the Opium Factory on Hai Ba Trung Street.

 The legalization of narcotic substances generated great revenues

-The building is now an alley that hosts restaurants called The Refinery - a name that is somewhat linked to its original use in the past: an opium refinery.
-“La Manufacture d’Opium” was built as a consequence of the contemporary government’s control over opium’s trades.
+The building is now an alley that hosts restaurants called The Refinery – a name that is somewhat linked to its original use in the past: an opium refinery.
+“La Manufacture d’Opium” was built as a consequence of the contemporary government’s control over opium trade.

-The narcotic lifestyle was really popular among the upper-class of 20th-century Vietnam society.
-Although the opium days are far behind us now, some traces from that age could still be seen at the alley.
+The narcotic lifestyle was really popular among the upper class of 20th-century Vietnam society.
+Although the opium days are far behind us now, some traces from that age can still be seen at the alley.
 Drop by 74 Hai Ba Trung, District 1 for a decent meal and an interesting trip to the addictive aspects of modern Vietnam.